lyteword/kjv/1-chronicles/chapter-8.md

 <sup>33</sup> ¶ And Ner begat Kish, and Kish begat Saul, and Saul begat Jonathan, and Malchi-shua, and Abinadab, and Esh-baal.

-<sup>34</sup> And the son of Jonathan was Merib-baal; and Merib-baal begat Micah.
+<sup>34</sup> And the son of Jonathan *was* Merib-baal; and Merib-baal begat Micah.

-<sup>35</sup> And the sons of Micah were, Pithon, and Melech, and Tarea, and Ahaz.
+<sup>35</sup> And the sons of Micah *were*, Pithon, and Melech, and Tarea, and Ahaz.

 <sup>36</sup> And Ahaz begat Jehoadah; and Jehoadah begat Alemeth, and Azmaveth, and Zimri; and Zimri begat Moza,

-<sup>37</sup> And Moza begat Binea: Rapha was his son, Eleasah his son, Azel his son:
+<sup>37</sup> And Moza begat Binea: Rapha *was* his son, Eleasah his son, Azel his son:

-<sup>38</sup> And Azel had six sons, whose names are these, Azrikam, Bocheru, and Ishmael, and Sheariah, and Obadiah, and Hanan.
-All these were the sons of Azel.
+<sup>38</sup> And Azel had six sons, whose names *are* these, Azrikam, Bocheru, and Ishmael, and Sheariah, and Obadiah, and Hanan.
+All these *were* the sons of Azel.

-<sup>39</sup> And the sons of Eshek his brother were, Ulam his firstborn, Jehush the second, and Eliphelet the third.
+<sup>39</sup> And the sons of Eshek his brother *were*, Ulam his firstborn, Jehush the second, and Eliphelet the third.

 <sup>40</sup> And the sons of Ulam were mighty men of valour, archers, and had many sons, and sons’ sons, an hundred and fifty.
-All these are of the sons of Benjamin.
+All these *are* of the sons of Benjamin.